glitchjsy/opendata-frontend/docs/changelog/index.md

 ### Fri 21st
 * Added Petition data fetching and API (in development, not public currently)
 * Added [Petition Stats](/charts/other/petition-stats) charts and statistics
+* Added Privacy Policy & Terms of Use
+* Cleaned up this changelog

 ### Wed 19th
 * Added more Bus APIs